BonnyBTakesCS455/music-tracker/README.md

 ## Minimal Requirements:
 - [ ] As a user, I want to be able to see what songs/albums/artists I listen to the most
 - [ ] As a user, I want to be able to see what another user is currently listening to
-- [ ] As a user, I want to see a comparison of how my music taste is similar to another user
+- [x] As a user, I want to be able to find similar songs that I’ve been currently listening to
 - [x] As a user, I want to be able to click on songs, and have them taken to the spotify page

 ## Standard Requirements: